sahmed1035/Daybook-IT/README.md

 ## Link

-link to the site: [DayBook IT](https://sahmed1035.github.io/Daybook-IT/)
+link to the site: [IT Daybook](https://sahmed1035.github.io/Daybook-IT/)

 ### Technical Specification: